insight-creative/milksource.com/content/blog/milk-source-named-22-business-friend-of-the-environment-award-winner.md

 Among the initiatives that impressed the judges were the conversion<br>of all farms to energy-efficient LED lighting; installing energy-saving&nbsp;<br>electric-drive fan motors; intensifying our LEAN management program as well as<br>implementing other agricultural “best practices” that support &nbsp;soil and water<br>health for current and future generations.

-“Wisconsin’s economy depends on&nbsp;<br>industry leaders who go above and beyond to use sustainable and environmentally friendly business practices,” said WMC Director of Environmental & Energy Policy Craig Summerfield (pictured alongside Milk Source’s Jim Ostrom).&nbsp;<br>
+“Wisconsin’s economy depends on industry leaders who go above and beyond to use sustainable and environmentally friendly business practices,” said WMC Director of Environmental & Energy Policy Craig Summerfield (pictured alongside Milk Source’s Jim Ostrom).&nbsp;<br>